close

 There are plenty of other ways to get injured in college football, with some of them resulting in nagging problems or missed time in a game.
 Others may require surgery (which will put a player out of commission for an extended period of time) or be season-ending which takes a toll on a player’s futures bets or even be career-threatening.

-The force of the collisions between players, and between player and ground, can also lead to broken bones and other Musculoskeletal injuries.
+The force of the collisions between players and between players and the ground can also lead to broken bones and other Musculoskeletal injuries.

 The offensive linemen and defensive linemen face each other on every play, separated by mere inches.
-And, as soon as the ball is snapped, they collide.
-The defensive linemen are trying to get past the offensive line and sack the quarterback or tackle whoever he handed off the ball to.
-The offensive line is trying to block, to keep the defensive line at bay, or to clear them out of the way to make a running lane for a running back.
+As soon as the ball is snapped, they collide.
+The defensive linemen are trying to get past the offensive line and sack the quarterback or tackle whoever the ball was handed off to.
+The offensive line is trying to block, to keep the defensive line at bay or to clear them out of the way to make a lane for a running back.

 The linemen on each side are also traditionally the largest players on the field, often topping 300 pounds.
 And they play close together, so, as they’re pushing against another 300-pounder, there’s a very good chance that another pair of battling linemen may get knocked to the ground and crash into their legs.